Warfarin: Taking Your Medicine SafelySkip to the navigation

 Foods with vitamin K

-- Limit foods that are medium-high in vitamin K to about 3 servings a day.
+- You might limit foods that are medium-high in vitamin K to about 3 servings a day.
 These foods have about 50 to 150 mcg of vitamin K in each serving.
 These include:

 - Cooked brussels sprouts, broccoli, cabbage, and asparagus.
 One serving is ½ cup.